 There ends up being a greater emphasis on product sales and less on team building than normal, as Cabi is selective about their Stylists.
 This aspect could be good or bad, depending on your perspective.

-Regardless, in this post I'm taking a look at both ways that you can earn through Cabi, along with whether the company is realistic as a means to earn money.
+Regardless, in this post, I'm taking a look at both ways that you can earn through Cabi, along with whether the company is realistic as a means to earn money.

 Cabi has a relatively small collection compared to a physical store.
-The product selection seems especially tiny as we are considering clothing, because people vary so much in what clothing they like and what they are looking for.
+The product selection seems especially tiny as we are considering clothing because people vary so much in what clothing they like and what they are looking for.

 However, the company does seem to be going for the concept of being somewhat exclusive, so the relatively limited selection does make sense when you look at it that way.
-The company does also release two different collections each year, which offers some variety.
+The company does also releases two different collections each year, which offers some variety.